Facts Won’t Speak For Themselves

 The alternative is unthinkable.
 When we retreat to our respective authorities, even our authoritative facts, we reach an impasse.
 Without explanation and argument, there's no where else to go.
 All that remains is violence.

-We'll look at in the next post.
+We'll look at the end of silence in the next post.